Rick Reynolds, LCSW

 Ending An Affair: Throw Away the Key

-On the day I married Stephanie I swore I would love her till death do us part.
-I wanted to be a man who loved his wife, who would protect her and provide for her.
-I wanted to be a good father and someone who would support and guard her best interest.
-I never fathomed that I would dishonor her or disrespect her.
+On the day I married Stephanie, I swore I would love her till death do us part.
+I wanted to be a man who loved his wife, a man who would protect her and provide for her.
+I wanted to be a good father and a man of great integrity.
+I never fathomed that I would ever dishonor or disrespect Stephanie.
 My heart was to love her to the best of my ability.
-I also wanted to be a man of integrity.
+That sentiment reflects my true heart.
+At the core of my being is a heart that loves and is compassionate, kind, concerned, and caring.
+However, I have other parts of my being that want and need to be loved.
+I want and need to feel good about myself.

 All of us live in a state of duality.